What are Adjusted Funds From Operations

 Many Real Estate Investment Trusts fail to calculate FFO in a uniform manner.
 Some of them include short-term capital expenditures, such as the cost of replacing apartment curtains.
 Therefore, to obtain a truer picture of a REIT's financial performance, such items should be subtracted from Funds From Operations, producing Adjusted Funds From Operations, or AFFO.

 To calculate the AFFO of a real estate investment trust, you must subtract all items that, although capitalized (which means spreading their expense out over years), don't really add to the value of a property.
-(For instance, a new roof is a necessary expense and usually capitalized, but the building add a roof before, and now it still does, so its overall value has not been increased.
+(For instance, a new roof is a necessary expense and usually capitalized, but the building had a roof before, and now it still does, so its overall value has not been increased.

 The straight-lining of rent refers to a practice of Generally Accepted Accounted Principles (GAAP) where rent over multi-year properties is averaged so it's the same over the life of a contract.
 In reality, however, rents usually don't remain the same over the life of a contract.
 They often start out low and then go up through the years.